 Year 6 activities were focussed on attempting to negotiate with the Northern Land Council on adjoining tenements and in finalising our marketing for the contained and previously reported resource.
-These discussions have been fruitful but have arrived bafter a decision needed to be made on tenement status and a partial surrender of EL22478 will therefore occur to retain the measured resource it contains with full surrender of the identified and inferred resources of EL22479 and EL 22480.
-These tenements will be reapplied for after moratorium to protect the identified and inferred resources partially contained within EL 22478 and fully contained within the surrendered tenements of EL22479 and EL22480.
-All technical data has been submitted to the Department on these resources but will again be issued with the Final Technical Report for EL 22479 and EL 22480.
+These discussions have been fruitful but have arrived after a decision needed to be made on tenement status and a partial surrender of EL22478 occurred to retain the measured resource it contains with full surrender of the identified and inferred resources of EL22479 and EL 22480.
+These tenements were reapplied for after moratorium to protect the identified and inferred resources partially contained within EL 22478 and fully contained within the surrendered tenements of EL22479 and EL22480.
+All technical data was submitted to the Department on these resources and again were issued with the Final Technical Report for EL 22479 and EL 22480.